apostrophecms/passport-bridge/README.md

 };
 ```

-`verify` is function with a single parameter `findOrCreateUser`. `self.findOrCreateUser(spec)` will be passed as argument internally.
+`verify` is a function with a single parameter `findOrCreateUser`. `self.findOrCreateUser(spec)` will be passed to your verify function as the `findOrCreateUser` argument.

-It should return an async function with `req` plus all the original strategy `verify` method parameters.
+Your `verify` function should return an async function which accepts `req` plus all of the `verify` parameters your particular strategy expects.

-It in turn, return the result of `findOrCreateUser` with the appropriate parameter mapping for `accessToken`, `refreshToken`, `profile` and `done`.
+That function, in turn, return the result of `findOrCreateUser` with the appropriate parameter mapping for `accessToken`, `refreshToken`, `profile` and `done`.

 ### Adding login links